When you’re a teenager it’s easy to be led astray. What’s hard is getting out of a bad situation.

 He heard someone knocking on the passenger side window.
 He turned and saw a cop motioning for him to lower the window.
 When it was open he asked, “Is there a problem, officer?”

 “Hi.
 I’m Traffic Officer Jim Campo.
-This is a five-minute waiting zone,” he said, pointing to a sign on a pole that was half-hidden by a tree.
+This is a five-minute waiting zone,” he said, pointing to a sign that was mostly hidden by a tree.
 “We keep asking the city to cut back that tree so people can see the sign.”

 “Oh.
 Ya know, the curb’s not painted, neither.”